popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 Recombination rate variation across the genome also strongly affects genetic variation and haplotype structure @Nachman2002, particularly when linked selection is important.

 Stdpopsim is a community resource recently developed to provide easy access to detailed population genomic simulations @Adrion2020.
-This resource lowers the technical barriers to performing such simulations and reduces the possiblity of erroneous implementation of established models.
+This resource lowers the technical barriers to performing such simulations and reduces the possibility of erroneous implementation of established models.
 But so far stdpopsim has been primarily restricted to well-characterized model organisms.
-Feedback from workshops for users of the stdpopsim emphasized the need to expand the variety of organims incorporated into stdpopsim.
+Feedback from workshops for users of the stdpopsim emphasized the need for better understanding among the empirical population genomic community of when it is practical to create a realistic simulation of a species of interest, and the community desire to expand the variety of organisms incorporated into stdpopsim.

+Thus, the choice of whether and how to develop population genomic simulations for a species of interest is affected by the genomic resources and knowledge available for the species; and the choice of genomic resources and knowledge to implement is a major factor in the resultant patterns of genomic variation generated by the simulation.
+The  fundamental importance of these components of realistic population genomic simulations is not always well understood, and the necessary choices can be challenging.
+Stdpopsim provides a framework for standardizing simulations of some species, but the broader population genetics community would benefit from additional guidance in putting together such simulations.

 2.  **ELISE** Therefore this paper is intended as a resource for both methods developers and empirical researchers to develop simulations of their own species of interest, with the potential to submit the simulation framework for inclusion in the stdpopsim catalog